-Printing Services is responsible for the purchasing and placement of leased or purchased agency copiers.
+Pursuant to Statute §81-1118(4) Printing Services is responsible for the purchasing and placement of leased or purchased agency copiers.
 Please contact Copy Services at 402-471-2901 for assistance.

-2.1.4.
-Mail Center
+2.1.4 Mail Center

-Mail Equipment, Postage Meters, Postage, and Scales, etc. - must be processed through AS Materiel Division, Mail Center with the exception of Department of Corrections for canteens for inmates.
+Pursuant to Statute § 81-1118(2) the Materiel Division of the Department of Administrative Services has the responsibility for all mailing operations, transportation of material, tracking shipments, and making freight claims.
+All acquisitions of mail equipment, postage meters, postage, and scales must be processed through DAS Materiel Division, Mail Center, with the exception of the Nebraska Department of Correctional Services for canteen items for inmates.
 Please call the Mail Center at 402-471-2293 for assistance.

-2.1.5.
-IT/Communication Related
+2.1.5 IT/Communication Related

-The Office of the Chief Information Officer ("OCIO"), Division of Communications, is responsible for the acquisition, coordination and consolidation of all telecommunications equipment and services to include:
+Pursuant to Statute § 81-1117 the Office of the Chief Information Officer ("OCIO"), Division of Communications, is responsible for the acquisition, coordination and consolidation of all telecommunications equipment and services to include:

-Telephone equipment, and services;
+- Telephone equipment, and services;

-- Data communications equipment, and services to include switches, routers, and hubs; - Radio equipment; and - Fax machines Requests for fax machines should be sent to OCIO.
-If the request is \$10,000 or more, it will be forwarded by AS Communications to AS Materiel Division, State Purchasing for processing.
+- Data communications equipment, and services to include switches, routers, and hubs; and

+- Radio equipment

 As defined in Neb.
-Rev. Stat. § 81-1117, the O CIO must approve the acquisition of any information management item prior to any purchase.
+Rev. Stat. § 81-1117, the OCIO must approve the acquisition of any information management item prior to any purchase.
 This includes computer equipment, peripheral devices, software, maintenance and professional services for any IT project.